-Requests for professional leave should be submitted in writing to your appropriate administrator at least two weeks prior to the planned leave.
+Requests for professional leave should be submitted in writing to your appropriate Administrator at least two weeks prior to the planned leave.
 The written request should include a detailed reason and justification for the leave.
-The head of school is to be informed of all such requests and will approve requests in conjunction with the appropriate director(s).
 Arranging authorized substitutes for faculty members taking professional leave is the sole responsibility of those faculty member(s) going on leave and is subject to administrative approval.